Could Your Persistent Cough Have Anything to do With Your Antihistamine?

 Some foods can make you retain fluid by slowing down your kidneys, while others can help your kidneys work better.

-Some other causes of fluid retention include anemia, protein deficiency, and an abnormally high need for one or more vitamins or minerals.
+Anemia, protein deficiency, and an abnormally high need for one or more vitamins or minerals can cause fluid retention as well.

-Keep in mind that fluid retention is NOT simple to treat, and if you don’t get GREAT results on your own, FIND the help you need.
+Keep in mind that fluid retention is NOT simple to treat.

-• drink plenty of water everyday even when you are bloated (unless you doctor advises you not to because of kidney failure)
+• sip water all day even when you feel bloated (unless your doctor advises you not to because of kidney failure)

 • have your hormones checked